Pulp-tool/pulp-cli/README.md

 CD into the .pulp directory and run *composer install*

-Write your tasks
-===
-Edit the .pulp/config.php file and create tasks for building your project
+Edit config.php and create your own build pipeline